ahungry/cl-protobufs/cl-protobufs.rst

 The encoded bytes come from the byte array given by *buffer*, starting at the fixnum index *start* up to the end of the buffer, given by *end*.
+*start* defaults to 0, *end*' defaults to the length of the buffer.

 If a zero byte is encountered in in the "tag position" during deserialization, this is interpreted as an "end of object" marker and deserialization stops.